mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 In this post, we'll outline the _**business**_ and _**personal**_ skills needed to translate your technical skills into impact.
 We'll first focus on [business skills](#making-sense-of-business-sense) before turning to [personal skills](#the-self-parameter).

+And of course, an obligatory disclaimer: I've spent my data science career so far at companies with fewer than 100 employees.
+This post would likely look different if I'd spent the last ten years as one of [Oracle's 135,000 employees](https://www.oracle.com/corporate/corporate-facts.html)!
+Regardless, I've done my best to minimize this bias and write a post applicable to data scientists at companies of any size.

 ---
 **How to enter data science:**
 1. [The target]({{  site.baseurl  }}/DS-transition-1)